 2.148.
 Section 12.2, 14.2.
 Clarify DFDL Character Class entities allowed in delimiters.

-Updated by public comment 40 (http://redmine.ogf.org/boards/15/topics/40) to clarify %WSP*; on its own:
+Updated by public comment 40 (http://redmine.ogf.org/boards/15/topics/40) to clarify %WSP*; on its own: Further updated on 2014-09-02 to allow %ES; where it matches %WSP*;.

-The initiator, terminator, and separator properties can have the character class entities NL, WSP, WSP+, WSP*, but not WSP* on its own.
+The initiator, terminator, and separator properties can have the character class entities NL, WSP, WSP+, WSP*, ES but not WSP* on its own.
 They cannot have ES.

+ES must not appear as the only DFDL string literal in the property.
+It can only appear as one of a member of a list.

-However limitations apply when WSP* appears on its own, whether as a single DFDL string literal or as a member of a list of DFDL string literals.
+Limitations apply when WSP* appears on its own, whether as a single DFDL string literal or as a member of a list of DFDL string literals, or when ES appears as a member of a list of DFDL string literals:

 dfdl:initiator: disallowed when dfdl:initiatedContent is 'yes'.